-The information below is for the 2018 Wisconsin LGBTQ Summit.
-For information about the 2019 Summit, please check back soon.
+The information below is for the 2019 Wisconsin LGBTQ Summit.
+For information about the 2020 Summit, please check back later in 2019.

 Effective advocacy is rooted in individual leadership.
 Individuals, their families, and their networks are at the core of our work to build a fair, safe, and inclusive society where LGBTQ people can lead healthy, fulfilling lives.
 Learn how your leadership and your connections to others can advance equality in your local community.
 Learn how to lobby your legislator, organize your community, and more.